 A: We expect all the fellows to dedicate on average about two to three hours each week for their program work related to the six-month fellowship.
 Some fellows do much more than that, so they put in a significant amount of time and make a large commitment that ultimately greatly enhances their knowledge and skills.
 CME credit seems appropriate for them, and certainly is an additional motivator for some of the fellows, but the process of gaining CME certification is useful for the teaching faculty in terms of developing high-quality materials and curricula.

 Launched in 2011, the UC Davis Annual Health Quality Forum seeks to improve population health through enhanced patient experiences and outcomes.
-This year's forum is on March 25, 2020 and celebrates a decade of engaging clinicians, trainees and students at UC Davis in lifelong learning and clinical quality improvement (QI).
+The forum engages clinicians, trainees and students at UC Davis in lifelong learning and clinical quality improvement (QI).
 More than 300 clinicians, house staff, fellows and students at UC Davis Health participate in this event each year.

 UC Davis Health physician Ulfat Shaikh, M.D., MPH, M.S., professor of pediatrics and director of health care quality, is one of the course chairs for the forum.
 In collaboration with the Office of Continuing Medical Education and course co-chair Frederick Meyers, M.D., professor of medicine and pathology and director of the Center for Precision Medicine and Data Science, Dr. Shaikh developed a program that highlights clinical practice improvement projects.